Nonlinear computations in spiking neural networks through multiplicative synapses: Introduction

 In SCN theory, fast recurrent connections are used to efficiently and accurately maintain a stable internal representation.
-Any linear dynamical system can then be directly implemented through the addition of slower recurrent connections \citep{boerlin2013predictive}, which will drift the internal representation according to the desired dynamics.
-While nonlinear dynamics have previously been implemented in SCNs, this was achieved through the aforementioned basis-function approach \citep{abbott2016building, thalmeier2016learning, alemi2018learning}.
-Here we extend the original SCN derivation for linear dynamics \citep{boerlin2013predictive}, by directly deriving the connectivity required for any polynomial dynamical system.
-The resulting networks require an additional set of slow connections with multiplicatively interacting synapses, and we thus term our model \emph{multiplicative} SCNs, or mSCNs.
+Any linear dynamical system can then be directly implemented through the addition of slower recurrent connections \parencite{boerlin2013predictive}, which will drift the internal representation according to the desired dynamics.
+While nonlinear dynamics have previously been implemented in SCNs, this was achieved through the aforementioned basis-function approach \parencite{abbott2016building, thalmeier2016learning, alemi2018learning}.
+Here we extend the original SCN derivation for linear dynamics \parencite{boerlin2013predictive}, by directly deriving the connectivity required for any polynomial dynamical system.
+The resulting networks require an additional set of slow connections with multiplicatively interacting synapses, and we thus term our model \emph{multiplicative} SCNs, or mSCNs. \\

 We demonstrate the capability of mSCNs through a precise implementation of the Lorenz system, as well as an implementation of a double pendulum.
-While polynomial systems can in principle approximate any other system \citep{de1959stone}, this can quickly become infeasible, as higher-order polynomial systems require higher-order synapses (pair-wise, triplets, quadruplets, etc.), resulting in a dense and complicated all-to-all connectivity structure.
+While polynomial systems can in principle approximate any other system \parencite{de1959stone}, this can quickly become infeasible, as higher-order polynomial systems require higher-order synapses (pair-wise, triplets, quadruplets, etc.), resulting in a dense and complicated all-to-all connectivity structure.
 We address the need for higher-order synapses by demonstrating how higher-order computations can be approximated by successive network layers with solely pair-wise synapses.
-Additionally, we demonstrate that the assumption of all-to-all connectivity can be loosened if each neuron is selective only for a subset of the relevant variables for the computation.
+Additionally, we demonstrate that the assumption of all-to-all connectivity can be loosened if each neuron is selective only for a subset of the relevant variables for the computation. \\

 Our theory of mSCNs harnesses all the appealing properties of previous SCN implementations (in particular robustness to cell-death and irregular spiking activity), but now includes a directly derivable and more interpretable connectivity structure for a large class of nonlinear dynamical systems.
 Finally, the efficiency and accuracy of our networks might be of use for neuromorphic applications, especially for representing dynamical systems that are well-described by lower-order polynomials.